davidjohnbaker1/music_altac/README.md

 * [ ] Create bookdown for resources
 * [ ] Transfer Materials to bookdown

+## Participant Questions to Address

+* Landing internship or marketing self for data science after training
+* Questions about post-doc in current recession ("economy" for big business is very different)
+* General interest about non-academic reserach options
+* Are my coding skills decent enough?

 ## Persona

 Is this workshop for you?